From Set Convergence to Pointwise Convergence: Finite-Time Guarantees for Average-Reward Q-Learning with Adaptive Stepsizes: Q-Learning with Set Convergence

 \subsection{Finite-Time Analysis}

-This section presents our main result.
-We begin by stating our assumption regarding the behavior policy. \begin{assumption} The behavior policy satisfies $\pi(a|s)>0$ for all $(s,a)$, and the Markov chain $\{S_k\}$ induced by the behavior policy $\pi$ is irreducible and aperiodic. \end{assumption}
+To present the convergence rate of Algorithm \ref{alg:QL-set}, we first state our assumption regarding the behavior policy. \begin{assumption} The behavior policy satisfies $\pi(a|s)>0$ for all $(s,a)$, and the Markov chain $\{S_k\}$ induced by the behavior policy $\pi$ is irreducible and aperiodic. \end{assumption}